Judicial Appointments Board for Scotland: Business Management Unit

 The board is supported by its Business Management Unit, which is staffed by civil servants but is independent of the Scottish Government, and is based in Edinburgh at Thistle House.
-The team is headed by Chief Executive, Ms Paula Stevenson.
+The team is headed by Chief Executive, Ms Laura McGeary.

-Lay and Legal Appointments Advisors
+Lay and legal appointments advisors

 The members of the board are supported in sifting and interviewing candidates for judicial office, and have all the powers of a lay member of the board except they cannot take part in the decision making of the board.
 Appointments advisors may be appointed for three years and can subsequently be re-appointed for a further three years.